-For those of you who have been reading my blog for awhile, you will know that I made it my mission to explore and take in as much of my home province of Ontario as I could.
+For those of you who have been reading my blog for a while, you will know that I made it my mission to explore and take in as much of my home province of Ontario as I could.
 And take my kids along of course!
-I was born and raised here and I had come to the realization that as of a couple years ago, I had explored less than 10% of it.
-Most of my travel had been confined to the 401 corridor.
+I was born and raised here and I had come to the realization that as of a couple of years ago, I had explored less than 10% of it.
+Most of my travel had been confined to the 401 corridors.

-Granted, land mass wise, Ontario is huge!
+Granted, landmass wise, Ontario is huge!
 Bigger than almost all European countries!
-Parts of Ontario are even uninhabited, so it’s not likely we will be hanging at a winery in Polar Beer Provincial Park anytime soon!
-One because it doesn’t exist and two because that provincial park is so far remote that the website warns you to pack an extra week’s worth of provisions incase the plane can’t come back and get you.
+Parts of Ontario are even uninhabited, so it’s not likely we will be hanging at a winery in Polar Bear Provincial Park anytime soon!
+One because it doesn’t exist and two because that provincial park is so far remote that the website warns you to pack an extra week’s worth of provisions in case the plane can’t come back and get you.
 However, there are a lot of towns with charm, beautiful trails, an abundant outdoor lifestyle and exciting places to explore in Ontario that are full of adventure and won’t leave you stranded.

 My Personal Favourite Places To Explore In Ontario

 One of my favourite places to see sunset?
 It would be the Scarborough Bluffs pictured above and right below.
 Especially in autumn.

 Some of my favourite hiking trails fall within the jurisdiction of Ontario Parks.
 Check out Mono Cliffs Provincial Park, Sleeping Giant Provincial Park and Lake Superior Provincial Park.

 Favourite Beaches?
 Sandbanks in Prince Edward County is top of everyone’s mind when you think of Ontario beaches, but consider Coburg Beach in Coburg or Pancake Bay Beach, just outside Batchawana Bay as well.

 Beer and wine Tours?
 Forego the crowds in Niagara and Prince Edward County and head to Norfolk County instead.